-Illinois State University offers coursework in school librarianship designed especially for teachers seeking endorsement as Library Information Specialists.
-By completing the Post-Baccalaureate Certificate Program in School Librarianship, certified teachers complete the 24 credit hours required by the Illinois State Board of Education as part of the endorsement process (the other part consists of passing the content-area exam).
-Taught by experienced practitioners and University faculty, the courses have been carefully mapped to the Illinois content area standards.
+This program prepares teachers to seek endorsement as Library Information Specialists.
+By completing the Post-Baccalaureate Certificate Program in School Librarianship, certified teachers complete the coursework required by the Illinois State Board of Education as part of the endorsement process.
+In addition to the coursework, students must pass the content test required by ISBE.

 Courses are taught each semester and scheduled at times convenient for working teachers.
 Spring and fall semester classes generally meet online in the evenings, and summer classes meet online in both afternoons and evenings.
 Courses in this program can be used as an Area of Concentration in the Masters in Teaching Learning program.

 The ISU Post Baccalaureate Certificate Program is an endorsement program.
 Completion of the certificate program and the required exam results in the addition of a library science endorsement on your current teaching licensure.
 The program is not an initial certification program and cannot grant new or additional certificates.
 For questions and clarifications about certification, please contact Dr. Ryan Brown.